ushimado/layer8/README.md

   }
 ```

+It is important to note, that an `Accessor` instantiated with a `null` key will attempt to validate the object directly when `validate` is invoked, rather than attempting to look up the value on a target object.
+This is useful when using accessors to evaluate arrays of items, etc., where object lookup is not necessary.

 ## Authenticators
 Layer8 provides some authentication mechanisms, in addition to some utility classes to aid in the process of authentication.
 The authentication class provided out of the box is:
 - TokenAuthenticator - Used to authenticate an authorization token on each access restricted request